 - Duplicate Child Records

 - Training and Certification Requirements

-Consider inviting family members to contribute to the documentation process through Family Engagement portal (Family area).
+Consider inviting family members to contribute to the documentation process through the Family Engagement portal (Family area).
 For more information, search for “Family” in the Support Portal.

 Documentation for New B-3 Objectives Where Not Yet is the Widely Held Expectation for Preschoolers

 In 2017, Teaching Strategies released a new version of GOLD® with progressions into third grade as well as nine new objectives/dimensions.
 Five of these nine objectives—18.d, 18.e, 19.c, 20.d, and 20.f—have a widely held expectation of “Not Yet” for preschool 3s and 4s (green and blue colored bands).
 Documentation for these five objectives is not required if the child does not score above Not Yet.
-However, if a child scores above Not Yet, documentation needs to uploaded to support the rating.
+However, if a child scores above Not Yet, documentation needs to be uploaded to support the rating.

 Note: In Checkpoint by Class, for any objective/dimension where the class color(s) is completely within the “Not Yet” level of the progression, there is a “Mark All as ‘Not Yet’” option that will select all children as “Not Yet”.
 After selecting this option in the “Not Yet” column, teachers can still select a different level for specific children who demonstrate skills, knowledge, and abilities at a level other than “Not Yet.”
 This feature streamlines the workflow for objectives where red through blue widely held expectations are completely within the “Not Yet” level.